mnielsen/notes-on-writing/notes_on_writing.md

 # Notes on writing

 **Working notes on writing, by Michael Nielsen:** These are _rough_ working notes.
-I'm writing them to help me achieve a better quality of writing in polished pieces.
-They're not intended to be models of prose in themselves.
+I'm writing them to help improve my polished pieces of writing.
+They're not intended as models of prose in themselves.

 ## Titles

+**A Brief History of Time (Hawking):** Amusing, in multiple ways: the self-reference of having a history of time; the self-reference that it's brief; and finally the fact that the title is a pretty darned literal description of the book.

 **The Future of Ideas (Lessig):** I'm not sure whether this is a good title or not.
 It's ambitious and provocative, a big-picture title.
   It almost forces the reader to confront the question: what is the